 Impulsive:

 Impulsive escapism is when you aim to get a dopamine fix.
-This is the most dangerous form of escapism as it can quickly spiral into addiction.
-Impulsive escapism includes activities such as drinking, taking drugs, eating junk food, and seeking excessive sexual activity.
+This is an unhealthy form of escapism as it can quickly spiral into addiction.
+Impulsive escapism includes activities such as drinking, taking drugs, eating junk food, impulsive shopping, and seeking excessive sexual activity.ย

-Your desire to avoid feeling unwanted emotions results in compulsively doing something.
-This unhealthy indulgence acts as a Band-Aid fix as it’s just covering up the issue, not creating a solution.
+Your desire to avoid unwanted feelings results in compulsively doing something.
+This unhealthy indulgence acts as a Band-Aid fix because it’s just covering up the issue, not creating a solution.

-Often, people turn to escapism when they don’t have the emotional intelligence to deal with their trauma, stress, or mental health issues such as depression or anxiety.
-The more severe the issue, the more of an incentive there is to avoid working on it, which can cause a relentless cycle.
+Often, people turn to escapism when they don’t have the emotional intelligence to deal with their trauma, stress, or mental health issues.
+The more severe the issue, the more of an incentive there is to avoid working on it, which can cause a relentless cycle of escapism.

-In this sense, if you avoid your mental health issues, whether it be depression, PTSD, or anxiety, they’re just rotting under the surface of awareness.
+In this sense, if you avoid your mental health issues, they’re just rotting under the surface of awareness.
 They’re not going anywhere just because you’re not looking at them.

 That’s why it’s important to acknowledge your tendency to escape undesirable experiences and learn how to deal with them in a healthier way.